class Stage

 focus:InteractiveObject

-The interactive object with keyboard focus; or null
+The interactive object with keyboard focus; or null if focus

 is not set or if the focused object belongs to a security sandbox to which